What is Physical Therapy?

 The typical course of physical therapy treatment is once weekly for about 6 weeks.
 Depending on the condition at hand, the visit frequency and length of care are subject to change.
 If you are a performance care athlete, treatment sessions are on an as needed basis.

 What should I have in preparation for the first appointment?

-Please fill out and bring with you the new patient forms sent via email on the day you booked your first appointment.
+Please fill out the intake forms sent to you via email the day you booked your appointment.
 Also, please either bring or wear loose and comfortable clothing, shorts are preferred, and workout shoes.
 Women, please wear a tank top and a sports bra.